Changissnz/selfinterest/README.md

 capable in their independence of thought and action, they should be the one responsible for achieving the understanding without the guide of hints and other supplements.
-Alternatively, understanding can be reached through efforts past the successful imitation.
+Alternatively, understanding can be reached through efforts past the successful imitation by one initially ignorant on the matter.
 Imitation of the process is heavily reliant on the rote memorization, the experience of the visual to act in appearance for the effect of product material or not, in the likeness of the source used to imitate.
 If self-interest does not take a keen interest, a "magnetism", towards the axiomatic construct of the imitated process, in the independent language of the self for the exactness of the actual, then self-interest naturally does not understand the entirety, the cause that results in the effects constituting the process they are mimicking.
-In fact, if the influence of the feedback the self receives on their conduct of the process is of an importance more than their understanding, the self is not motivated by the external, in other words.
-Their motivation, although possessing the potential to, thereby utilizes the capability of metaphorically shutting the door to the possibility of understanding by effort of self-interest, from the will.
+In fact, if the influence of the feedback the self receives on their conduct of the process is of an importance more than their understanding, the self is not motivated (in the categorization of one or the other) by the external, in other words.
+Their motivation, although possessing the potential so that the posssibility is there, thereby utilizes the differing capability of metaphorically shutting the door to the possibilities of understanding by effort of self-interest, from the will.